Sarah (Younkin) Esch was born in 1808, the daughter of Henry and Anna Mariah (Overpeck) Younkin Jr.

 The 1860 census shows the family continuing to dwell in Brush Valley, with Joseph principally earning a living as a farmer.
 In both 1850 and 1860, the census-takers spelled the family name "Ash."

-The Civil War years were anxiety-filled as four sons and sons-in-law were members of the Union Army -- Levi, Edward and John Esch as well as Michael A. Overdorff.
-Fortunately, all of the four survived the ordeal and returned home afterward.
+The Civil War years were anxiety-filled as five sons and sons-in-law were members of the Union Army -- Levi, Edward , John and Joseph Esch as well as Michael A. Overdorff.
+They may have taken comfort in knowing that two of the sons, John and Joseph, were in the same heavy artillery regiment and would be looking out for each other.
+Fortunately, each of the five survived the ordeal and returned home afterward.

 By 1870, all of their children had left home with the exception of 16-year-old granddaughter Sarah Campbell.